rfielding/brailleTools/cmd/brascii/README.md

 ## Braille Binary

-On computers, 8-dot Braille is the standard on some Displays such as the Orbit line of products.
-LibLouis is effectively the standard for Braille, as the description of the standard being ambiguous.
-The 8-dot Braille is typically terribly documented.
+On computers, 8-dot Braille is the standard on some displays such as the Orbit line of products.
+LibLouis is effectively the standard for Braille, as the description of the standard are ambiguous.
+The 8-dot Computer Braille standard is typically terribly documented.
 UEB should have been defined as a Javascript function that does the translation.
 I am not sure if perfect forward and backwards is even possible with UEB.
 But with this implementation, the ASCII bytes are a perfect permutation of numbers 0-255, such that an MD5 checksum of the original file is always the same as a forward-then-backwards 8-dot computer Braille translation.
 This is really important.
 The 8-dot computer Braille translations are very trivial.
 The forward and backwards translations of UEB are quite difficult; certainly too hard for most sighted web developers to learn.

 Here are two examples:

 This is the standard UEB, which claims to be good enough to use in computing.
-I claim that this is a vary hard standard to learn, yet in the end, it is not a byte-exact standard.
+I claim that this is a very hard standard to learn, yet in the end, it is not a byte-exact standard.
 You must have a byte-exact standard if you want it to be computer-compatible in a deep way.

 If you have LibLouis installed, then you can practice UEB2 by putting ASCII texts through LibLouis if you have installed it on your computer, and have `lou_translate` in your path.
 This is standard English Braille.